linabe/statreport_projecttemplate/README.md

 # R code for the project XXX

-The aim of this R code is to be transparant and document the data handling and statistical analyses performed for the project XXX.
+The aim of this R code is to be transparent and document the data handling and statistical analyses performed for the project XXX.

 ## Language